Taking Care of Your Fife

 Maintenance is not a chore.
 Oiling of most fifes should be necessary no more than four times per year; the Model F, twice.
 No amount of maintenance will repair a poorly made fife.
 If the wood was not aged properly, it was made from a soft or oily wood, or bored and turned just when the wood came off the boat, no amount of oil can turn it into a good instrument.
 It might have been doomed to play poorly and eventually crack on the day it was made.
 Some will survive no matter how roughly they are treated, subjected to sudden temperature changes, extremes of humidity or other environmental stresses.
 Some could go either way!
 It is especially with the latter that maintenance can make a big difference.
 When oiling the bore, just a few drops should be used and the fife should be be made to stand on end (blow hole up) to "rest" for a few hours, or preferably overnight.

 Our goal in extending the service lifetime and tonal quality of an instrument is one of cleanliness and protection from water and salivary enzymes.

-I have also included the finest bore oil that exists today, Bore Doctor and the very best microcrystalline wax available anywhere: Doctor's Woodwind Wax.
-You will receive 10 ml of bore oil and 5 gm. of wax.
+I have also included the finest bore oil that exists today, Bore Doctor You will receive 15 ml of bore oil.
 The kit costs $21.95 complete, plus shipping.
-Bore Doctor and Doctor's Woodwind Wax are also available separately.
+Bore Doctor is also available separately.
 See the order page.

 To order, click on the fife